pgelinas/esformatter-auto-wrap/README.md

 ### maxLineLength (int)
 The maximum lenght a line is allowed to be before being wrapped onto the next line.

+### eclipseCompatible (boolean)
+Eclipse's JSDT formatter has some funky rules for formatting Javascript code.
+With this setting active, autoWrap attempts to be compatible with Eclipse's rules (avoiding merge conflicts and such).

 ## JavaScript API